ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ---

-## Tag Or Script Policy List (VRTK_TagOrScriptPolicyList)
+## Policy List (VRTK_PolicyList)

 ### Overview

-The Tag Or Script Policy List allows to create a list of either tag names or script names that can be checked against to see if another operation is permitted.
+The Policy List allows to create a list of either tag names, script names or layer names that can be checked against to see if another operation is permitted.

-A number of other scripts can use a Tag Or Script Policy List to determine if an operation is permitted based on whether a game object has a tag applied or a script component on it.
+A number of other scripts can use a Policy List to determine if an operation is permitted based on whether a game object has a tag applied, a script component on it or whether it's on a given layer.

 For example, the Teleporter scripts can ignore game object targets as a teleport location if the game object contains a tag that is in the identifiers list and the policy is set to ignore.

 Or the teleporter can only allow teleport to targets that contain a tag that is in the identifiers list and the policy is set to include.

-Add the Tag Or Script Policy List script to a game object (preferably the same component utilising the list) and then configure the list accordingly.
+Add the Policy List script to a game object (preferably the same component utilising the list) and then configure the list accordingly.

-Then in the component that has a Tag Or Script Policy List paramter (e.g. BasicTeleporter has `Target Tag Or Script List Policy`) simply select the list that has been created and defined.
+Then in the component that has a Policy List paramter (e.g. BasicTeleporter has `Target List Policy`) simply select the list that has been created and defined.

 ### Inspector Parameters